SYimleang/Library_Application/README.md

-# Library_Application
+# Library Management System Application

 ## Description
-The Seneca Library Management System is a software project developed as part of [describe the context, e.g., an academic course, a personal project].
+The Library Management System Application is a software project developed as part of [describe the context, e.g., an academic course, a personal project].
 It serves as a comprehensive system for tracking and managing various publications, including books and periodicals.

 ## Features
 - Efficiently track and manage publications.